-Editor’s Note: In this article, we’ll go into the best amp simulator VST plugins in the market as of 2020.
+Editor’s Note: In this article, we’ll go into the best amp simulator VST plugins in the market as of 2021.
 If you’re looking for the summarised version, check out the table below, for a full breakdown, read on.
 Please keep in mind that this article is constantly updated so make sure you bookmark it for future reference.

 |Positive Grid Bias FX 2||Over 100.
 Check full list here||Under 100$CHECK PRICE|